 Counselling isn't a magic cure all or a quick fix.
 It's a gradual process; but it works; and the benefits and effects can last forever.
 Once self awareness is achieved, you can't unlearn that knowledge!

 What I have found the most helpful way to gauge how far we are along the counselling process is to review as we go.
 Every six sessions we have a review where we discuss what is working well for you; and what areas still need addressing.
 I book in batches of six sessions at a time; and then review again.
-Some Clients feel that twelve weeks is enough time, some prefer to continue with therapy for twelve months or longer.
+Some Clients feel that between eight and ten weeks is enough time, some prefer to continue with therapy for twelve months or longer.
 It's unusual for a Client to be emotionally equipped and ready to finish after the first six sessions; but now and again it happens.
 Sometimes after a first review, I can estimate the number of follow up sessions a Client may need; but things can change, new things may surface in that Client's life, so guessing isn't always reliable!
 It really is a personal choice; and the service each Client receives is as individual as they are.
 The important thing is that you can finish whenever you like.

 As a general rule, I tell my Clients that when they come to session and start to wonder what to discuss, then that's how they'll know when the therapeutic relationship is naturally coming to a close.
 Unless we've already agreed on a date to finish, you'll just know instinctively; and so will I.